|

-The words of the School Song were written by Frank Storm Wade, and first appeared in the ATOM but at that stage no music had been written.
-The ATOM records:
+The words of the School Song were written by Frank Storm Wade, and first appeared in the ATOM

 The ATOM, November 1926

-If you can play MIDI files, click here to remind yourself just how it used to go!
+If you can play MIDI files, click here to remind yourself just how

 Alma Mater! we revere thee,